Are Proofreading Courses Worth It?

 In any business, you always want to earn clients’ trust so they keep coming back.

-Those repeat clients are the ones who are most likely to recommend your services to someone else.
-Finally, they will leave glowing reviews that enable you to attain more clients and grow your business.
+Those repeat clients are the ones most likely to recommend your services to others.
+Finally, they will leave glowing reviews that enable you to attract more clients and grow your business.

 Laptop keys with one key labeled "online learning."